tc39/proposal-observable/README.md

-The abstract operation CreateSubscriptionObserver with arguments *observer* and *subscription* is used to create a normalized observer which can be supplied the an observable's *executor* function.
+The abstract operation CreateSubscriptionObserver with arguments *observer* and *subscription* is used to create a normalized observer which can be supplied the an observable's *subscriber* function.
 It performs the following steps:

 1. Assert: Type(*observer*) is Object.
 1. Assert: *subscription* is a ObservableSubscription Record.